markkuo1999/Number-Recognition-using-keras/README.md

 # Number-Recognition-using-keras

-Recogining numbers range from 1 to 9 using machine learning technique
+recognizing numbers range from 1 to 9 using machine learning technique